 And here is a podcast Keri and I made a couple of months into the programme, late 2012, talking about what we thought Connected Communities would, or ought to, involve.

-Here are some of the main events I have been involved in organising for and with Connected Communities:
+Here are the main events I have been involved in organising for and with the AHRC Connected Communities programme.

-- 2018: New Perspectives on Participatory Arts conference, UEA
+- 2018: Lead organiser, New Perspectives on Participatory Arts conference, UEA

 - 2017: Punk in the Provinces symposium, Norwich Arts Centre